Re-Energize Watauga partners with App Theatre for virtual event

 This virtual event will take place from 5 to 9 p.m. on Saturday, June 20, and involve live performances by prominent regional artists on stage at the Appalachian Theatre of the High Country.

-Artists performing at the event include Darin and Brook Aldridge, the Harris Brothers, the Jeff Little Trio and Todd Wright and Friends.
+Artists performing at the event include Darrin and Brook Aldridge, the Harris Brothers, the Jeff Little Trio, and Todd Wright and Friends.
 Their performances will be live-streamed from the Appalachian Theatre via local access cable, a dedicated YouTube channel and Facebook Live.
 Online donations can be made throughout the broadcast and a call center will be set up to receive donations during the benefit performance.

 The fund is administered through Mountain BizWorks, a United States Treasury certified nonprofit.
 Learn more about Mountain BizWorks at www.mountainbizworks.org.